Learn about sensitive information types

 A high confidence level returns the fewest false positives but might result in more false negatives.
 Low or medium confidence levels returns more false positives but few to zero false negatives.

-- low confidence: Value of 65, matched items will contain the fewest false negatives but the most false positives.
+- low confidence: Matched items will contain the fewest false negatives but the most false positives.
 Low confidence returns all low, medium, and high confidence matches.
+The low confidence level has a value of 65.

-- medium confidence: Value of 75, matched items will contain an average amount of false positives and false negatives.
+- medium confidence: Matched items will contain an average amount of false positives and false negatives.
 Medium confidence returns all medium, and high confidence matches.
+The medium confidence level has a value of 75.

-- high confidence: Value of 85, matched items will contain the fewest false positives but the most false negatives.
-High confidence only returns high confidence matches.
+- high confidence: Matched items will contain the fewest false positives but the most false negatives.
+High confidence only returns high confidence matches and has a value of 85.

 You should use high confidence level patterns with low counts, say five to ten, and low confidence patterns with higher counts, say 20 or more.